Climate-based tomato planting guide for Weyburn, Saskatchewan

 Typical days to maturity 75–85

-Gardeners usually start indoors around April 5 and plant outdoors from about May 26.
+Tomatoes are usually started indoors around April 5 and planted outdoors during the normal local window of May 26 to June 5.
 Most varieties need about 75–85 days to reach maturity once they are in the garden.

 Tomatoes are generally practical in Weyburn, especially when gardeners plant on time and stay close to very early to late varieties.